Fixed Indemnity Health Insurance: What It Is and Who It’s For

 The Role of the TPA in Fixed Indemnity

 Behind every fixed indemnity plan is an administrative infrastructure that handles billing, member communications, and ongoing account management.
-That’s the role of a like Premier Health Solutions.
+That’s the role of a TPA like Premier Health Solutions.

 We don’t determine benefits or make coverage decisions.
 That’s the carrier’s role.
 What we do is ensure that the administrative experience is seamless: accurate billing, responsive support, and reliable enrollment technology so that when you need your coverage, everything is in order on the administrative side.